 Soccer player pleads for Thailand to not send him to Bahrain

-BANGKOK (AP) — A soccer player who has refugee status in Australia told a Thai court Monday that he refuses to be voluntarily extradited to Bahrain, which has asked for his return to serve a prison sentence for a crime he denies committing.
+BANGKOK (AP) — The Australian government on Tuesday urged Thailand to exercise its legal discretion to free a refugee soccer player who lives and plays in Australia and told a Bangkok court that he refuses to be voluntarily extradited to Bahrain.

 Hakeem al-Araibi’s rejection of extradition means a trial will be held to determine whether Thai authorities will send him to Bahrain, where he fears he is at risk of torture, or release him so he can return to Australia.

+She added: “Mr. al-Araibi is a refugee and a permanent resident of Australia and the government remains deeply concerned by his ongoing detention in Thailand.”

+Australia continued to advocate on al-Araibi’s behalf at the highest levels in both Thailand and Bahrain, Payne said.

-“Please speak to Thailand, don’t send me to Bahrain.
-Bahrain won’t defend me,” a chained al-Araibi yelled to reporters outside court as he was escorted by prison guards into Monday’s hearing.
+A chained al-Araibi yelled to reporters outside court as he was escorted by prison guards into Monday’s hearing: “Please speak to Thailand, don’t send me to Bahrain.
+Bahrain won’t defend me.”

 Former Australia national soccer team captain Craig Foster, who has been lobbying for al-Araibi’s release, shouted words of encouragement to the jailed player.